A low carb Southwest casserole with ground beef and beans. Black soy beans can be replaced with more meat if desired. It's a meal loaded with flavor.

 For me, the Southwest beef and bean casserole was done in a little over 20 minutes.
 This is a yummy Southwest beef and bean casserole recipe that isn't too spicy.
 I may up the heat next time as I like hot Southwest food.
 It's delicious served with sour cream mixed in.

-Low Carb Southwest Beef and Bean Casserole
+Low Carb Southwest Casserole with Ground Beef and Beans

-Southwest Beef and Bean Casserole
+Southwest Casserole with Ground Beef and Beans

 - 1 pound ground beef